fengsp/knight/README.md

 	func main() {
     	http.HandleFunc("/", handler)
     	// pass your root path in
-    	knight := knight.NewKnight("/private/tmp/test")
+    	// pass "" to use current working directory knight := knight.NewKnight("/private/tmp/test")
     	knight.ListenAndServe(":8000", nil)
 	}

+You can get it working like this:

+    $ go run test.go
+    $ * Knight serving on :8000
+ 	$ * Restarting with reloader
+ 	$ * Detected change, reloading
+ 	$ * Restarting with reloader
+ 	$ * Detected change, reloading
+ 	$ * Restarting with reloader